-Brian Rivers is associate vice president and UAB chief technology officer and was the UAB lead in developing the GuideSafe™ Exposure Notification App in partnership with Google, Apple, MotionMobs and the Alabama Department of Public Health (ADPH).
+Brian Rivers is associate vice president and UAB chief technology officer, and was the UAB lead in developing the GuideSafe™ Exposure Notification App in partnership with Google, Apple, MotionMobs and the Alabama Department of Public Health.
 Rivers developed a novel method to verify positive tests, allowing automation of verification to reduce false positives.
 Alabama was the first state to introduce the method, which currently is in the patent process.

 Community Innovator of the Year

 UAB alumna Taylor Peake is president of Birmingham-based software consulting and development firm MotionMobs.
 Together with UAB and the ADPH, MotionMobs developed GuideSafe™, which has been downloaded by more than 70,000 residents across the state of Alabama.
-Alabama was the fourth state to launch such an app in the country.
+Alabama was the fourth state in the country to launch such an app.

-During the virtual awards event, HIIE also unveiled its new online-only intellectual property disclosure process.
-Using BlazerID authentication, inventors can now disclose IP quickly via an online portal and track the progress of their invention in real-time.
+During the virtual awards event, Harbert Institute for Innovation and Entrepreneurship also unveiled its new online-only intellectual property disclosure process.
+Using BlazerID authentication, inventors can now disclose IP quickly via an online portal and track the progress of their invention in real time.
 Learn more at go.uab.edu/disclose.